-If packet loss is detected, TCP slow start and congestion avoidance are performed and degrade the data throughput severely.
-To overcome this performance degradation, fast retransmit and fast recovery have been designed to speed up the recovery of the connection.
-Fast retransmit and fast recovery detect a segment loss by monitoring duplicate acknowledgements.
-When a segment is lost, TCP at the receiver will keep sending ACK segments indicating the next expected sequence number which corresponds to the lost segment.
+If a packet loss is detected, TCP slow start and congestion avoidance are performed, which may degrade the end-to-end throughput severely.
+To overcome this performance degradation, fast retransmit and fast recovery have been proposed to speed up the recovery of the connection.
+Fast retransmit and fast recovery detect a segment loss by monitoring duplicate acknowledgments.
+When a segment is lost, TCP at the receiver will keep sending ACK segments indicating the next expected sequence number corresponding to the lost segment.
 The reception of three or more duplicate ACKs is a strong indication that a segment has been lost.
 Then, TCP fast retransmit mechanism carries out retransmission of the missing segment even before the retransmission timer expires.
 If only one or two packets are lost and there is still normal data flows between the two hosts, it is not necessary to reduce the transmission rate rapidly by using slow start.
 Therefore, fast recovery mechanism performs congestion avoidance instead of slow start, after a fast retransmit of the missing segment.

-2.2.2 User Datagram Protocol (UDP)
+2.2.2.
+User datagram protocol (UDP)

-User datagram protocol (UDP) is defined as a datagram mode of packet-switched computer communication and is a simple, datagramoriented, connectionless, transport layer protocol([21]).
-UDP protocol supposes that the internet protocol (IP) is used in the network layer protocol, and performs a procedure for application programs to send messages with a minimum overhead of the protocol mechanism.
+User datagram protocol (UDP) is defined as a datagram mode of packet-switched computer communication and is a simple, datagram-oriented, connectionless, transport layer protocol [24].
+UDP protocol is used in conjunction with internet protocol (IP) used in the network layer, and performs a procedure for application programs to send messages with a minimum overhead of the protocol mechanism.
 UDP is transaction oriented, and delivery and duplicate protection are not assured.
 That is, it sends out the datagrams, but there is no guarantee that they ever reach the receiver.
 However, a lot of applications are better supported by using UDP because of no connection establishment, small packet overhead, and unfettered transmission rate.
 UDP encapsulates raw IP datagrams and sends them without having to establishing a connection.
-Many client-server applications that have one request and one response are much better suited for UDP rather than TCP which establishes and later releases a connection.
-Under UDP environments, the application is communicating almost directly with IP.
+Many client-server applications that have one request and one response are much better suited for UDP rather than connection-oriented TCP.
+Under UDP, the application is communicating almost directly with IP.
 UDP takes data packets from application process, attaches source and destination port number fields for the multiplexing/demultiplexing service, and passes the resultant segment to the network layer.
 The network layer encapsulates the segment into an IP datagram and then transfers the segment to the receiving host.
-If the segment comes to the receiving host, UDP deliver the data in the segment to the corresponding application process([21]).
+If the segment reaches the receiving host, UDP delivers the data in the segment to the corresponding application process [24].